Characteristics of Middle Years Learners (Years 6-9)

 Suitable activities for Middle Years learners

-Freshwater Life, Natures Recyclers, Animal Survival, Bird Ecology, Looking for Evidence, Web of Life game, Weather Trail, Nestboxes, Landcare, Edible garden, Plant propagation, Earth art, Sensory Walk, Orienteering, Hiking, Team Challenge, Mission Survival, Bush Survival, Aboriginal Cultural Studies
+Freshwater Life, Natures Recyclers, Animal Survival, Bird Ecology, Looking for Evidence, Web of Life game, Weather Trail, Nestboxes, Landcare, Plant propagation, Earth art, Earth Walk, Orienteering, Hiking, Team Challenge, Mission Survival, Bush Survival, Aboriginal Cultural Studies

 Compare with learners in